 The problem with the wear process is that it is directly responsible for the loosening of implants, with subsequent renewed pain, loss of bone, and possible catastrophic failure of the whole joint.
 During normal activities millions of tiny polyethylene wear particles are liberated from the socket into the joint.
 The body's defence cells take up these particles and the cells become activated to erode bone as they cannot tell the difference between wear particles and bacteria.
 Over time, this can gradually destroy the foundations to which the implants are fixed, causing loosening.
 It therefore follows that if polyethylene wear debris and can be excluded from hip replacements and the implants are effectively fixed to the host skeleton, then in theory one has a hip replacement that doesn't wear out or loosen.

-Information on Marcus hip replacement practice and the hospitals he works in from the National Joint Registry can be found here.
-Of interest is that the average age of THR patients he operates on is 46yo, compared with 68yo as the national average.
-Patient reported outcomes (PROMS) are also excellent with the average Oxford Hip Score prior to surgery being 24/48 improving to 45/48 1 year after surgery.
+Information on Marcus's hip replacement practice and the hospitals he works in from the National Joint Registry can be found here.
+Of interest is that the average age of THR patients he operates on is 46 years old, compared with 68 years old as the national average.
+Patient reported outcomes (PROMS) are also excellent with the average Oxford Hip Score prior to surgery being 24/48 improving to 45/48 one year after surgery.

 Spinal anaesthesia allows patients to wake up from their operation pain free so they may start eating and drinking straight after surgery.
-Spinal anaesthesia also reduces bleeding during surgery and the risk of clots (deep vein thrombosis – DVT).
+Spinal anaesthesia also reduces bleeding during surgery and the risk of clots (deep vein thrombosis, or DVT).
 Postoperative pain is managed with tablets (oxycodone, paracetamol and ibuprofen) and surgical drains are not used.

 Frequently asked questions